Pixel-Wise Contrastive Distillation: Experiments

 Additionally, we study the impact of invariability of SpatialAdaptor by replacing CW-ReLU with ReLU (variant (d)).
 We observe that keeping the distribution of teacher's learned features unchanged has massive gains on dense prediction tasks (\cref{tab:spatial_adaptor} (d)).
-In sum, SpatialAdaptor is an essential component of PCD, enabling more \textit{informative} pixel-wise distillation from teachers pre-trained by image-level SSL methods. \\
+In sum, the SpatialAdaptor is an essential component of PCD, enabling more \textit{informative} pixel-wise distillation from teachers pre-trained by image-level SSL methods. \\

-\textbf{Ablation on multi-head self-attention.} The MHSA module of PCD aims to explicitly relate pixels.
-We ablate this design in \cref{tab:mhsa}.
-Although removing the MHSA module meets slight performance drop, it can still be regarded as a competitive framework for self-supervised distillation.
-Another plausible explanation for the positive impact of the MHSA module is that it works like a prediction head to promote the quality of learned representations \cite{byol,simsiam,mocov3}.
-We thus supersede the MHSA module by an extra prediction head of roughly the same parameters like the MHSA module.
-This design does not bring any improvement (\cref{tab:mhsa}), suggesting that explicitly relating pixels is useful for PCD. \\
+\textbf{Ablation on multi-head self-attention.} We ablate the MHSA module in \cref{tab:mhsa}.
+PCD without the MHSA module meets slight performance drop.
+A plausible explanation for the positive impact of the MHSA module is that it works like a prediction head to promote the quality of learned representations \cite{byol,simsiam,mocov3}.
+We thus supersede the MHSA module by an extra prediction head of roughly the same number of parameters.
+This substitution does not bring any improvement (\cref{tab:mhsa}), suggesting that explicitly relating pixels is useful for PCD.
+The MHSA module only adds a small computational overhead to the pre-training phase, but it consistently benefits to various downstream tasks.
+We therefore regard it as a necessary part to PCD. \\

 \textbf{Different teachers.} Both \mbox{MoCo v3} and PCD are trained with contrastive loss.
-To exclude the positive or negative effect induced by optimizing the same type of loss, we consider using teachers pre-trained by SwAV \cite{swav}, BYOL \cite{byol}, and \mbox{Barlow Twins} \cite{barlow_twins}.
-The fine-tuning results of \cref{tab:different_teachers} show that these teachers can also inspire favorable representations.
+To \textit{exclude} the positive or negative effect induced by optimizing the same type of loss, we consider using teachers pre-trained by SwAV \cite{swav}, BYOL \cite{byol}, and \mbox{Barlow Twins} \cite{barlow_twins}.
+The fine-tuning results in \cref{tab:different_teachers} show that these teachers can also inspire favorable representations.
+The effectiveness of PCD is not strictly correlated to the teacher model pre-trained by \mbox{MoCo v3}.
 It can be concluded that PCD is \textit{robust} to the choices of teacher models.